sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dusk_intro_git/README.md

 to read about a specific subcommand or concept.
 ```

 This is a list of some of the most common git commands.
-If you're ever looking at a good place to get started, or you dont know what command to use give the git command a try.
+If you're ever looking at a good place to get started, or you don't know what command to use, give the git command a try.

 Okay.
 So make a directory that you're going to work in and change into it.
 And type:

 ```bash
 $ git init
 ```
-We should get some sort of out put like this:
+We should get some sort of output like this:

 ```bash
 Initialized empty Git repository in ...
 PATH_TO_INITIALIZED_REPO